Make-School-Courses/ARCHIVE-MOB-4-Intermediate-Backend-for-Mobile-Development/01-Ruby-Part-I/Readme.md

 - Cocoapods
 - Fastlane

+### How much Ruby do I need to build a Rails application?

+For this course, we will only need basic Ruby which we are going to cover.
+If you have programmed in another language like Python or Swift, you know enough programming concepts to build a basic Rails application.

 ## Activities

-- Reading and iterpretting Ruby
+- Reading and interoperating Ruby
 - Translating Swift code to Ruby

 ## Challenges

-## Prep for next class
+## Assignments

-- Form groups of 3, and pick and research one of the following topics to discuss for next class:
+In groups of three (3), pick and research one of the following topics to discuss for next class:

+- Using libraries
+- Error Handling
+- Closures aka Blocks
-  -
+- Structs

+Each team is going to present and teach the class on their topics of research.
+Provide code examples, walkthroughs and practical use cases for each topic of discussion.